-- C. Non-agriculturally Related Uses.
+C. Non-agriculturally Related Uses.
 Activities that are part of an agricultural operation's overall offerings, but are not incidental to agriculture, or tied to agricultural buildings, structures, equipment, and/or fields.
-Such uses may include, but are not limited to, feebased outdoor recreation such as bird watching, snow-shoeing, and other passive recreational activities.
+Such uses may include, but are not limited to, fee-based outdoor recreation such as bird watching, snow-shoeing, and other passive recreational activities.
 A Site Plan review (SPL) shall be required when such uses may reasonably be expected to require parking for ten or more motor vehicles used by visitors to the farm.
-Otherwise, such uses require only a Zoning Permit (ZP). - D. Small Event Barns for (but not limited to) retreats, weddings, workshops, classes (i.e. yoga, canning, wool dying etc.) are permitted by SPL, but no outdoor events or amplified music are permitted and adequate parking must be available on site to accommodate all expected motor vehicles.
-Maximum number of guests, including support staff, not to exceed 50 per day. - E. Event Barns to be used for large-scale events, or any events in which the use of amplified music is planned or anticipated, require a Special Permit.
+Otherwise, such uses require only a Zoning Permit (ZP).

+Small event barns for (but not limited to) retreats, weddings, workshops, classes (i.e. yoga, canning, wool dying etc.) are permitted by SPL, but no outdoor events or amplified music are permitted and adequate parking must be available on site to accommodate all expected motor vehicles.

+Event Barns to be used for large-scale events, or any events in which the use of amplified music is planned or anticipated, require a Special Permit.
 In order to satisfy the conditions of a Special Permit with respect to noise, the Commission may limit the number of events per year and/or prohibit the use of amplified music outdoors.
-The Commission may impose additional restrictions on the use if it determines, after a hearing for which the owner of the farm is given written notice that the noise levels are causing a nuisance to nearby properties.
-Maximum number of guests, including support staff, not to exceed 150.
+The Commission may impose additional restrictions on the use if it determines, after a hearing for which the owner of the farm is given written notice, that the noise levels are causing a nuisance to nearby properties.

-F. Farm-Brewery (SPL)
+D. Farm-Brewery (SPL)

 A Farm Brewery shall be considered to be accessory to an established agricultural operation if the farmer makes and sells beer (including hard cider) from ingredients primarily grown on the farm.
-A Farm Brewery is permitted wherever agriculture is permitted [Note: A "Brew Pub" would fall under Hospitality Uses, permitted in non-residential Zones per §602].
+A Farm Brewery is permitted wherever agriculture is permitted [Note: A "Brew Pub" would fall under Hospitality Uses, permitted in non-residential Zones per § 602].
 In addition to the requirements of Site Plan approval, the following additional regulations shall apply.

 - 1. The brewery shall be considered a "Pilot" or "Nano" brewery if it has production capabilities of no more than 15,000 barrels a year.
-However, in the I Zoning District, the manufacturing of greater quantities of beer and full-scale distribution operations may also be permitted as part of Site Plan approval. - 2.
-The brewery must be clearly subordinate to a primary residence that is owner-occupied (or that houses a full-time caretaker/manager) - 3.
+However, in the I Zones, the manufacturing of greater quantities of beer and full-scale distribution operations may also be permitted as part of Site Plan approval. - 2.
+The brewery must be clearly subordinate to a primary residence that is owner-occupied. - 3.
 Accessory uses to the Farm Brewery may include a test kitchen, tasting room, retail farm store selling local produce, value-added products, and sealed bottles or other sealed containers of beer produced on site for consumption off the premises.
-Accessory structures such as sheds and barns incidental to the brewery are also permitted.

-4. Hours of operation for the tasting room and retail store shall be 12:00 p.m. to 8:00 p.m. (year-round, 7 days a week).
+- Accessory structures such as sheds and barns incidental to the brewery are also permitted. - 4.
+Hours of operation for the tasting room and retail store shall be 12:00 p.m. to 8:00 p.m. (year-round, 7 days a week).